hosseinoliabak/cisco/Datacenter/01-10 Introduction to NX-OS Command Line.md

 # Introduction to NX-OS Command Line

-In this section, we assume that you know how to connect to a NX-OS CLI via a terminal emulator program.
+In this section, we assume <span style="color: green"> that you know how to connect </span> to a NX-OS CLI via a terminal emulator program.
 Here is how we bootstrap our Nexus switch for the first time.

 If you **skip** Power On Auto Provisioning, you must configure the password later, you also must tell the switch with global configuration command of `boot nxos64-cs.10.2.2.F.bin` where to boot the NX-OS from.
 Failing to do so, would result in loosing the configuration and starting from boot loader after the reboot.